Which home emergency cover is right for me?

 Table of contents

-3. Commonly asked questions about Home Emergency Cover
+5. Commonly asked questions about home emergency cover

-Home Emergency Cover is pretty much what it says on the tin.
-In simple terms, it’s insurance cover in case you have an emergency at your home.
+Home emergency cover is pretty much what it says on the tin.
+In simple terms, it’s insurance that helps cover the cost of unexpected repairs in your home.

-Usually, this covers things like electrical faults or boiler breakdowns, but this can vary depending on which company you get your Home Cover with and what level of cover you purchase.
+Usually, this covers things like electrical faults or boiler breakdowns, but this can vary depending on which company you get your home emergency cover with and what level of cover you purchase.

 A person calling out for a home emergency repair after a boiler breakdown.